microsoft/qsharp/katas/content/qubit/index.md

 > It is important to note that although we reason about quantum systems in terms of their state, Q# does not have any representation of the quantum state in the language.
 Instead, state is an internal property of the quantum system, modified using gates.
 For more information, see [Q# documentation on quantum states](https://docs.microsoft.com/azure/quantum/concepts-dirac-notation#q-gate-sequences-equivalent-to-quantum-states).

 This demo shows how to allocate a qubit and examine its state in Q#.
-This demo uses quantum gates to manipulate the state of the qubit - we will explain how they work in the next tutorial, so do not worry about them for now.
+This demo uses quantum gates to manipulate the state of the qubit - we will explain how they work in the next Kata, so do not worry about them for now.
 Run the next example to see the output:

 @[example]({"id": "qubit_data_type", "codePath": "./examples/QubitDataType.qs"})